rizsotto/Bear/source/citnames/man/bear-citnames.1.md

     these directories.
 (Directory names can be absolute paths or relative to the current working directory if the `--run-checks` flag passed.)
     The `include_only_existing_source` allows or disables file check for the output.
     The `--run-checks` flag overrides this config value.
+The `duplicate_filter_fields` select the method how duplicate entries are detected in the output.
+The possible values for this field are: `all`, `file` and `file_output`.

 `output.format`
 :   The `command_as_array` controls which command field is emitted in the output.